candrasc/DodgeTheEnemy-rl-game/README.md

 The RL agent has been able to succesfully win an easier version of the game you can see below.
 In the near future, I will write an article about the methodology and "tricks" I used to get the agent to learn the game.
 This agent is far from perfect and will be updated to more advanced algorithms such as actor-critic.

+A lot of the work getting the RL agent to work is found in the StateTranslator class.
+This takes the positions returned by the environment at each step, and transforms them into rich features for the agent to learn at a much faster rate.

 ## Try it out yourself
 1) Clone the repo
 2) Create a conda environment to run the game with: "conda create --name <env_name> --file requirements.txt"